 Credit Report Summary

 The next section will show the summary of the credit report, including all three credit bureau scores (if it’s a tri-merge credit report), late payment history for the past 24 months, total number of tradelines, tradeline history, total available credit, and the total percentage of available credit.
-This section is a quick way to see what the mid-score is, how many lates the borrower has, how much credit a borrower has, and what percentage of that credit is available.
+This section is a quick way to see what your mid-score is, how many late payments you have (if any), how much credit you have, and what percentage of that credit is available.

 This section is usually followed by a public records section, which will display any judgments, tax liens, or bankruptcies.
-It’s important to note the accuracy of anything in this section, as these items can have a major impact on your credit score and can play a key role in determining whether you’re eligible for financing.
+It’s important to note the accuracy of anything in this section, as these items can have a major impact on your credit score and can play a key role in determining whether you’re eligible for all types of important financing.

-The following section displays any mortgage information.
-It will usually include both derogatory accounts and accounts in good standing.
+The following section displays any mortgage information if applicable.
+It will include both derogatory accounts and accounts in good standing.
 Beginning in this section, you’ll see a series of columns with specific information detailing each tradeline:

 You will also see the payment history next to each tradeline, which shows a tick for each month the account has been reviewed, ranging from 1-9.
 You will see a “1” if the account is paid as agreed, a “2” if the account is late 30 days, and a “9” if the account is a charge-off.

 Below those ticks you’ll see a date showing when the account was last active, last delinquent, and a code such as M1, R1, I1, which signifies the account type, ranging from mortgage, to revolving or installment.